 I was fighting tired, without really focusing on learning and reacting to Margit the Fell's moveset.
 And like a lot of Souls bosses, Margit demands that kind of mastery.
 He's fast, hits hard, and has an extensive arsenal of moves to hit you with at both close and far range.
 You're never safe in this fight, and the windows to sneak in hits are very small.
 This is one exciting, tough fight.

-If you're having trouble taking down Margit, I've been there, so I can help.
+If you're having trouble taking him down, I've been there, so I can help with this Elden Ring Margit the Fell Omen guide.
 Here are the attack patterns you need to learn, and some tips to make the fight easier.

-Margit the Fell's attacks to watch out for
+Elden Ring Margit the Fell Omen: Attacks to watch for

 If you're not using magic, convert all your flasks to Crimson Tears